|Posted by [email protected] on March 23, 2019 at 4:35 PM||comments (0)|

 |Posted by [email protected] on August 9, 2018 at 6:50 PM||comments (0)|

-The Ribbon of Poppies is set to expand next year and we are working with the Ancre Somme Association to create a Charity that will not only look to create "Living Memorials" but also to educate young people about the work of the Armed Forces.
-As we move forward into 2019 there will be different options or combinations of...
+The Ribbon of Poppies is set to expand this year to create more "Living Memorials" and to give a chance for parents, teachers, youth leaders to educate young people about the work of the Armed Forces.
+Working with The Veterans Charity, we are even going to feature it in Veterans Month 2020.
+As we move forward into 2019 though, there are some different options or combinations of for groups, individuals, communities to consider including;

 - Ribbon of Poppies - the original "carpet of crimson" is open to all